 - The LeadBot Flow

-The welcome message is the first message that will send to the user.
+The greeting is the first message that will send to the user.
 Here's a few things you can do to customize the text.
 You can also apply the same text styling to any question.

 - Bold text